-Jeremy J. Olson is an IT professional and liberty activist from Grafton, New Hampshire.
+Jeremy J. Olson is a liberty activist, real estate investor, IT professional, and small business owner from New Hampshire.

 Jeremy is a libertarian, an eleutherian, a voluntaryist, and an anarcho-capitalist: A liberal in the classical, and proper, meaning of the word.
 He is a secular humanist, and believes that human behavior and morality ought to be guided by the Non-Aggression Principle.
 His personal motto is “Quod vis fac.”

 As an information technology professional, Jeremy specializes in IT security and privacy, and has worked in the industry since 2000.
 He created his first website in 1996.
 He is currently a senior software developer at a mid-size software business in southern New Hampshire.
 In 2007, he founded EPRCI, a small web-hosting, IT consulting, and web-development business, with many other liberty activists and organizations as its customers.
 EPRCI is not currently accepting new customers but is still online, and Jeremy continues to run the company in his free time.

 Volunteerism & service

 In 2022, Jeremy served as campaign manager for Donald McFarlane for N.H.
 House, volunteered for the successful Michael Yakubovich and Keith Murphy for N.H.
 Senate campaigns, and the Don Bolduc for U.S. Senate campaign.
 In 2023, he was a member of the N.H.
 Republican State Committee for Grafton County.
 Also in 2023, he began volunteering with Americans for Prosperity, working on election campaigns and organizing local volunteers in Manchester and the surrounding towns.
 AFP’s get-out-the-vote efforts successfully led to the election of a Republican mayor in Manchester, Jay Ruais, and a majority of Republicans being elected to the city council.